w5xd/PacketRainGauge/README.md

 The RGR126N design sensed the passing of the magnet using a reed relay.
 Such a relay has ferro magnetic contacts that close as the magnet is in proximity.
-The relay was positioned for closest approach as the rocker passed top dead center in both directions, so the rocker was moving relatively quickly.
+The original relay sensor was positioned for closest approach as the rocker passed top dead center in both directions, which means the rocker was moving relatively quickly as the realy sensed it.

 The
 Si7210 sensor used in this design senses at 5 times per second which is a little slow to reliably detect fast passage of the magnet through top dead center.
 However, the Si7210 can easily be programmed to separately detect the arrival and the departure of the magnet from its proximity.
-This design positions its sensor in alignment with the rocker at its resting position with one cup down&mdash;the left one in the photo above.
+Therefore, this design instead positions its sensor in alignment with the rocker at its resting position with one cup down&mdash;the left one in the photo above.
 Its Arduino sketch is programmed to separately report the arrival and departure of the rocker, sending a packet for each.
-The new magnet is mounted in the same position as the old one.
+The new magnet is mounted in the same fixture on the rocker as the old magnet.
 Its not quite the same mass: about 0.5g as opposed to 0.3g on my scale, so a calibration check is in order before putting it into service.
 The result is this design sends packets at the same time as the old one.

-A K&J Magnetics B422 magnet matches the original magnet's dimensions.
  The original magnet cannot be retained because the reed relay required the magnet's pole axis orientation be parallel to the axis of the reed relay.
 That pole orientation is not appropriate for the hall effect sensor on this